robtherad/BCArma/README.md

 ## sectors

-This script has two parts but only one part needs to be called.
+This script has three parts but only one part needs to be called.
 Call only `server.sqf` to run on the server using the following command in the `init.sqf` or `initServer.sqf` files:

 	[] execVM "scripts\sectors\server.sqf";